-As described in Findings 2022-001 and 2022-002 in the accompanying Schedule of Audit Findings and Questioned Costs, Mountain View-Los Altos Union High School District did not comply with the requirements regarding Instructional Time and Transportation Maintenance of Effort.
-Compliance with such requirements is necessary, in our opinion, for Mountain View-Los Altos Union High School District to comply with the requirements applicable to the state laws and regulations referred to above.
+As described in the accompanying Schedule of Findings and Questioned Costs as item 2023-001, the District did not comply with requirements regarding Instructional Time.
+Compliance with such requirements is necessary, in our opinion, for the District to comply with the requirements applicable to this program.